 A Canadian ski trip is a wonderful family vacation.
 Western Canada is scenically spectacular, The Purcells, Monashees and Selkirks are towering peaks like the Alps of Switzerland and Austria, big vertical ski mountains, without the flight to Europe.
 You drive through beautiful National Parks, and witness tremendous wildlife grazing on the side of the Trans-Canada Highway.
 In Quebec, winter carnivals, plentiful snow, plus proximate ski resorts await your family – with a French vibe, so its like a trip to the French Alps, but closer.
 Ski resorts Tremblant, Mont Sainte Anne and Le Massif are ideal for families- with ski schools, lodging and après ski activities for everyone.
 Quebec’s Laurentian Mountains and the Canadian Rockies embrace other winter activities like visiting igloos, toboganning, dog sledding, snowshoeing, and snowmobiling.

-Big White in BC Canada has the best ski in ski out village, and excellent Children’s ski and ride programs – actually sponsored by the family channel.
-This Big White Mountain has tons of ski terrain for everyone, plentiful natural snow, and a wide choice of family style lodging around the well-planned mountain village.
+Big White in BC Canada has the best ski in ski out village, and excellent Children’s ski and ride programs – actually sponsored by the Family Channel.
+Big White Mountain has tons of ski terrain for everyone, plentiful natural snow, and a wide choice of family style lodging around the well-planned mountain village.
 Big White is super family-friendly from morning till night, with après ski activities, tubing, dog sledding, family events, plus night skiing.

 Lake Louise in Banff National Park is the biggest in Alberta, and many say the most beautiful anywhere.
 Lake Louise’s 4,200-acres of ski terrain on three sides is super scenic and offers something for everyone in the family from The Front Face, The Back Bowls and Larch.
 A Lake Louise ski trip should include a visit to the world famous Chateau Lake Louise, or lodging at the posh Post Hotel, and skiing at nearby Sunshine Village Ski Resort, plus Banff’s Norquay which offers night skiing as well.
 Bring your camera and look out for elk and caribou.